pivotal/docs-tap/overview.md

-On a cloud native or Kubernetes platform, developers often spend additional time in the inner loop to build container images as well as connect their app to all necessary services, apps, or APIs to deploy their app to a development environment.
+On a cloud native or Kubernetes platform, developers often spend additional time in the inner loop to build container images as well as connect their app to all necessary services, apps, or APIs in order to deploy it to a development environment.

-Outer loop activities can also be more difficult for operators in a Kubernetes-based development environment because of the need to build an app delivery platform using various different third-party and open source components, each with numerous configuration options.
+Outer loop activities can also be more difficult for operators in a Kubernetes-based development environment because of the need to construct an app delivery platform from various third-party and open source components, each with numerous configuration options.

-Tanzu Application Platform reduces complexity for developers and operators by providing a default set of components that automate the steps required to push an app the production in a Kubernetes environment.
+Tanzu Application Platform provides a default set of components that automate the steps required to push an app to staging and production on Kubernetes.
-For example, configuring development and production environments, building CI/CD pipelines, building and deploying containers, and enforcing security policies.

 It also allows operators to customize the platform as needed by replacing Tanzu Application Platform components with existing or prefered products.

-This separates the needs of developers and operators, allowing developers more time to focus on code.
+This reduces the complexity of deploying apps on Kubernetes by enabling operators to better automate and standardize the outer loop, while allowing developers more time to focus on code.

 ## <a id='components'></a> Tanzu Application Platform v0.1 (Beta) Components